skooter500/OOP-2018-2019/README.md

 - Use git
 - Make your first Java classes

 ### Part 1
+Create an account for yourself on [github](http://github.com).
+Sign up for the [github student pack](https://education.github.com/pack) to enable you to create private repositories.

+### Part 2

 Create a new empty folder using Windows Explorer and then right click on the folder and choose git bash here.
 Alternatively you can start the bash and cd to the new folder.
-Type:
+To clone the repository for the course to the empty folder type:

 ```bash
 git clone https://github.com/skooter500/OOP-2018-2019
 ```

-To clone the repository for the course to the empty folder.

 Now lets create a branch to store your work for today.
 Type: